mongo-dart/mongo_dart/README.md

 ## Apis

 Apis normally are created to behave in the most similar way to the mongo shell.
-Obviously not all and not equally, but at least the best possible way of performing a certain operation.
+Obviously not all and not necessarily in the same way, but at least the best possible way of performing a certain operation.
 Naming convention also, as far as possible, is maintained equal to the one of the shell.
-For compatibility whit previous versions, apis for a certain method (for example `find`) normally foresee two versions:
+For compatibility with previous versions, apis for a certain method (for example `find`) normally foresee two versions:

 - legacy (example `legacyFind`)
 - modern (example `modernFind`)